CyberFlameGO/svnpython/Doc/library/email.parser.rst

 Note that the parser can be extended in limited ways, and of course you can implement your own parser completely from scratch.
-There is no magical connection between the :mod:`email` package's bundled parser and the :class:`~email.message.Message` class, so your custom parser can create message object trees any way it finds necessary.
+There is no magical connection between the :mod:`email` package's bundled parser and the :class:`Message` class, so your custom parser can create message object trees any way it finds necessary.

 FeedParser API